Israel-UAE relations: from the Abraham Accords to military cooperation

 Source: britannica

-OPEC was founded in 1960 by five countries: Iran, Iraq, Kuwait, Saudi Arabia, and Venezuela.
+OPEC was founded in 1960 by five countries: Iran, Iraq, Kuwait, Saudi Arabia and Venezuela.
 Its purpose was to coordinate oil production in order to ensure stable revenues for member states.
-Over the years, the number of member countries has changed, but in addition to the five founding states, the organization also includes Algeria, Equatorial Guinea, Gabon, Libya, Nigeria, and the Republic of the Congo.
+Over the years, the number of member countries has changed, but in addition to the five founding states, the organisation also includes Algeria, Equatorial Guinea, Gabon, Libya, Nigeria and the Republic of the Congo.

-Leaving the organization allows the UAE to increase its market share and benefit from rising oil prices.
+Leaving the organisation allows the UAE to increase its market share and benefit from rising oil prices.

-Several days before the scheduled May 3 OPEC+ meeting, the UAE announced that it would leave both OPEC+ and OPEC effective May 1.
-In February 2026, the UAE produced 3.64 million barrels of oil per day, slightly more than 12 percent of total OPEC production, which stood at 29.82 million barrels per day, or around 3.5 percent of global production.
+Several days before the scheduled 3 May OPEC+ meeting, the UAE announced that it would leave both OPEC+ and OPEC effective from 1 May.
+In February 2026, the UAE produced 3.64 million barrels of oil per day, slightly more than 12 per cent of total OPEC production, which stood at 29.82 million barrels per day, or around 3.5 per cent of global production.

-The withdrawal of such a major producer as the UAE, which was producing 3.5 million barrels per day, could become the factor capable of undermining at least OPEC+.
+The withdrawal of such a major producer as the UAE, which was producing 3.5 million barrels per day, could become a factor capable of undermining at least OPEC+.

-Apparently, UAE leaders realized that amid the rapid replacement of internal combustion engines by electric vehicles and the possible advancement of alternative energy sources, it is necessary to earn as much revenue as possible in the short term in order to accelerate the transformation of the country’s economic model toward high technology sectors.
+Apparently, the UAE leadership concluded that amid the rapid replacement of internal combustion engines by electric vehicles and the possible expansion of alternative energy sources, it was necessary to maximise short-term revenues in order to accelerate the transformation of the country’s economic model towards high-technology sectors.

 (If you possess specialized knowledge and wish to contribute, please reach out to us at opinions@news.az).